Sausage and Lentil Soup

 - Roasted Red Peppers in a jar (affiliate link)

-Can you use red lentils for this soup?
+Can you use red lentils for this Soup?

 How to make Sausage and Lentil Soup:

-- Drain the roasted red peppers while the soup simmers until the lentils are tender, about 45 minutes.
+- Let the soup simmer until the lentils are tender, about 45 minutes.

 - Season with salt and fresh-ground black pepper and serve hot.